g-aggarwal/mlx-hub/README.md

   --delete repo_id    Delete a specific model
 ```

-## Interactive Mode
+### Interactive Mode

-MLX-Hub provides an interactive mode that allows you to execute various commands in a user-friendly environment.
+MLX-Hub CLI provides an interactive mode that allows you to execute various [Action](#Actions) in a user-friendly environment.

-To start the interactive mode, use the following command:
+To start the interactive mode, use the `start` action:

 ```bash
 mlx-hub-cli --start
 ```

-In interactive mode, you will be prompted to enter commands.
-The available commands are:
+In interactive mode, you can enter the following available actions:

-- `help`: Show the help message with available commands.
+- `help`: Show the help message with available actions.
 - `scan`: Scan for downloaded MLX models.
 - `suggest`: Suggest MLX models to download.
 - `search <term>`: Search for MLX models using a search term.